-Can my parents attend International PASSPORT?
+Can my parents or siblings attend International Orientation?

 Where will my parents stay?

 Yes you can.
-Even if you don’t know your residence halls you can send packages to Calvin with just your name and mail services will forward it to your dorm address.
+Even if you don’t know your residence hall assignment, you can send packages to Calvin, and we will forward it to your dorm address.
 Address packages as follows:(Your Name)

-Yes, on Saturday August 29, students and parents will visit a local Meijer store where you can find supplies for your dorm and also the classroom.
+If you would like to shop, there will be an opportunity on Monday, August 23 for students and parents to visit a local grocery and home essentials store where you can find supplies for your dorm and classes.